SethNeumann/PCR-Voltage-Divider-Storage-Unit/README.md

 # REPO NAME: EagleTemplate-new
 ## License: Creative Commons Attribution-NonCommercial-ShareAlike

-Voltage-Divider-Storage-Unit is comonly calle d a keep-alive but that's someone's trademark.
+Voltage-Divider-Storage-Unit is commonly called a keep-alive but that's someone's trademark.
 It helps DCC decoders get over dead spots and dirty track, epecially important for sound equipped locos.
 I layed out a board for the Larry Puckett design but was urged to do this one as it's more reliable, long term.